ezrosent/frawk/README.md

 In addition to [installing Rust](https://rustup.rs/), you will need an installation of LLVM 9.0 on your machine.
-See [this site](https://apt.llvm.org/) helpful on Linux, and `brew install llvm@9` or similar to work on Mac OS.
+See [this site](https://apt.llvm.org/) for installation on Linux; `brew install llvm@9` or similar seem to work on Mac OS.
 Other versions of LLVM may work as well.
+While there are no _deliberate_ unix-isms in frawk, I have not tested it on Windows.

 ## Bugs and Feature Requests